sumanpaudel1997/search-engine/README.md

-# web-bot
+# Mini Search Engine
-These a python bot that can answer any question and I have deployed it on website so everyone can search in it and solve their Problems.
+These a python search engine that can answer any question related to particualr field .